Google is more than just the most popular search engine.

 Depending on your needs, you can choose between “only the best results” or “everything” and how often you want to get the emails (daily or weekly).
 It is helpful to find out what is being said online about your personal brand, your company’s brand and your company’s products and services.

 Google Alerts is a wonderful way to keep track of trends, interesting topics and anything that is new on the web.
-Learn the five reasons you should be using Google Alerts.

 13. Google for Jobs